Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 Another source of speed: The fact that the pandemic was so out of control in the U.S. and other countries this summer and fall, when the clinical trials were going on.
 Because the people who volunteered to get the vaccine had a high chance of being exposed to the virus in their everyday lives, researchers could see within months how many of the ones who got actual vaccines got sick with COVID-19, compared with the people in the groups that got the placebos.

-The approval process through the FDA had an independent panel of experts look at the data from the studies, and ask tough questions of the vaccine makers before voting to approve it on an emergency basis.
-The FDA is also requiring the companies to track what happens to people who took part in its studies, and the CDC will monitor what happens to people who get the vaccine outside the studies.
+The approval process through the FDA for each vaccine had an independent panel of experts look at the detailed data from the studies, and ask tough questions of the vaccine makers before voting to approve it on an emergency basis.
+The FDA is also requiring the companies to track what happens to people who took part in its studies, and the CDC is monitoring what happens to people who get the vaccine outside the studies.

-FACT: The mRNA-based vaccines do not change a person’s DNA
+FACT: The vaccines do not change a person’s DNA

-Myths and fears: Because the mRNA approach to vaccines is new, you might have seen claims and worries about what might happen after it’s injected into the body.
+Myths and fears: Because the mRNA approach to vaccines is relatively new, and the non-mRNA vaccines involve genes from the coronavirus, you might have seen claims and worries about what might happen after these vaccines are injected into the body.
 These include the claim that the genetic material in the vaccine will find its way into your DNA permanently.

 Some have even claimed that a person who gets vaccinated becomes a “chimera” or a “transhuman,” or that because the vaccine’s mRNA was made in cells of a male, a woman receiving it will become partly male.

-The bottom line: The first two COVID-19 vaccines contain a specific kind of genetic material called mRNA.
+The bottom line: Pfizer and Moderna vaccines contain a specific kind of genetic material called mRNA.
 The mRNA in the vaccines doesn’t need to go into the nucleus of a cell, where DNA is stored, in order to accomplish its mission of teaching the immune system how to recognize coronavirus.

 In order to become part of your DNA, the mRNA would have to go through an extremely unlikely, though hypothetically possible, process to be converted from mRNA to DNA, reach the nucleus of the cell, and get “stitched” into your DNA.
 Even if this did happen, it’s extremely unlikely to cause problems.